🌙

 Immensely similar writing and coding styles

-Nick Szabo is often shown as having very similar writing mannerisms to Satoshi.
+Nick Szabo happens to have similar writing mannerisms to Satoshi.
 A group of 40 final-year Aston University stylometry students, led by Professor Jack Grieve, stated in a 2014 study of the whitepaper:

 "The number of linguistic similarities between Szabo’s writing and the Bitcoin paper is uncanny, none of the other possible authors were anywhere near as good of a match.
 We are pretty confident that out of the list of people regularly referred to as possibilities, Nick Szabo is the main author of the paper, though we can’t rule out the possibility that others contributed."

-Interestingly, the study concluded that Szabo was the main author, while mentioning others possibly were involved.
+Interestingly, the study concluded that Szabo was the main author of the whitepaper, while mentioning others possibly were involved.
 Further, a 2017 analysis about Satoshi's linguistics resulted in Szabo's style being most similar.

-Shifting to computer science, a researcher conducted an analysis in 2016 of various leading candidates' code and found that Szabo utilized a highly similar commenting style to Satoshi, which appeared unique at the time.
-Later research has shown James Donald also shares this similarity.
-However, Donald famously spoke to Satoshi under his public identity, while there is no known correspondence between Szabo and Satoshi.
+On the programming side, a researcher conducted an analysis in 2016 of various leading candidates' code, finding that Szabo utilized a highly similar commenting style to Satoshi, which appeared unique.
+While later research has shown James Donald also shares this similarity, Donald famously spoke to Satoshi under his public identity, while there is no known correspondence between Szabo and Satoshi.

 Szabo's OPSEC is extraordinarily strong